ivanursul/ivanursul/_posts/2024-01-01-developing_a_high_accuracy_fall_detection_device.markdown

 ### MPU-9265 Sensor

-The MPU-9265 sensor provides 3-axis accelerometer and gyroscope data.
-It offers comprehensive motion sensing, which is crucial for accurately detecting falls by analyzing sudden changes in acceleration and orientation.
+The MPU-9250 sensor provides 3-axis accelerometer and gyroscope data, offering comprehensive motion sensing capabilities.
+Honestly, while the MPU-9250 does the job, it's just an okay sensor for capturing accelerometer data.
+It's nothing groundbreaking, but it gets the basics right.
+In fact, pretty much any standard accelerometer could handle the work needed for fall detection.
+The key is to have a sensor that reliably picks up on sudden changes in acceleration and orientation—which the MPU-9250 does adequately.
+Its data feeds into the system to analyze movements, crucial for accurately detecting falls without overcomplicating the hardware setup.

 ### BMP-388 Sensor